Join Goatapelli Foundation Instructors Lani Malmberg & Donny Benz

 - Get creative

-- The problem with how we perceive land ownership and stewardship
+- Past vs Future perception of how we perceive land ownership and stewardship

-- The problem with how we perceive land and value Earth as our home
+- Past vs Future perception of how we value Earth as our home

-- The problems we face and how we got into this predicament
+- Past vs Future perception of how we face and how we got into this predicament

 - How we can address these problems by quickly moving forward